moifort/play-with-hexagonal-architecture/README.md

 * Save/delete/get files
 * Permission on the file (owner of the file)
 * Sharing file (share the file with different permission to other user)
+* Send notification when save/delete/get/sharing are call

+* Notification manager that allow to implement several notification services (IRC, mail, etc.) and

 ## Requirement